karencardiel/eu2-image-processing/README.md

 2. Runs each filter (Gaussian, Sobel, Median) using all three implementations.
 3. Profiles the execution time for each.
 4. Generates a comparison bar chart and a visual gallery of the results.

----

-## 📊 Results & Analysis

-The performance data is stored in the `results/` folder:

-* **`performance_plot.png`**: A bar chart comparing execution times.
-Since Pure Python is often $100\times$ to $1000\times$ slower than Cython, the y-axis uses a **logarithmic scale** for better visibility.
-* **`filters_comparison.png`**: A side-by-side visual comparison of the original image versus the processed outputs.

-### Expected Performance Trend:

-1. **Pure Python:** Slowest due to nested loops and interpreted overhead.
-2. **NumPy:** Significant speedup via vectorization (C-internal loops).
-3. **Cython:** Fastest performance, approaching raw C speeds by using static typing and bypassing the Python GIL where possible.

----

-## Conclusion

-This benchmark highlights the importance of choosing the right tool for heavy data processing.
-While Pure Python is readable and easy to write, libraries like **NumPy** and **Cython** are essential for production-grade image processing and data engineering pipelines.

----